Dean’s Message – Dr. Hugh Courtney, Associate Dean of Executive

 The Smith School launches the

-Smith Connector.
-The Smith Connector is a place to update your
+The Smith Connector is a place to update your contact information

-contact information and connect with other Smith Business School
+and connect with other Smith Business School alumni professionally

-alumni professionally and socially.
+and socially.
 It links to Facebook automatically.
+And the Smith

-And the Smith Connector can be used to search for jobs or to post
+Connector can be used to search for jobs or to post jobs.
+In its

-jobs.
-In its first month 1,349 alumni updated their profiles!
-Make
+first month 1,349 alumni updated their profiles!
+Make sure you check

 - UMD – Email university relations at